milkreator/programming/advprog_2020_07/8_protocol/README.md

 ## What Color is Your I/O?

-One of the most fundamental problems in programming is that of abstraction and decoupling of components.
-In fact, a major theme of this entire course has focused on issues of decoupling, interactions between parts, and other matters.
+One of the most fundamental problems in programming is that of **abstraction and decoupling of components**.
+In fact, a major theme of this entire course has focused on **issues of decoupling, interactions between parts, and other matters**.
 Why should I/O be any different?
 If you're implementing an application, isn't the choice of I/O an implementation detail?
 Why should it matter?